Find Affordable College Courses

 Houston, TX

 Rice University ranked #10 on this year’s Most Popular Economics Doctor’s Degree Schools in the Southwest Region list.
-Rice is a moderately-sized private not-for-profit school located in the city of Houston.
+Rice is a medium-sized private not-for-profit school located in the large city of Houston.

 Women make up 33% of the economics majors at the school.